 In addition to the varying nutritional requirements, an adult chicken will produce eggs, which are also nutritionally different from other meats.

 Chickens are omnivores and eat both plants and animals.
-If you’ve ever decided to raise chickens, one of your first steps should be to determine what they should eat.
+If you’ve ever decided to raise chickens, one of your first steps should be to determine what to feed chickens and what to avoid.

 Also read: Best 120+ Chicken Treats To Give Your Flocks